evanbergeron/lockfree-bdd/index.md

 ## Summary

-We are going to implement lockfree binary decision diagrams in C++.
+We are going to produce two binary decision diagram library implementations, one with fine-grained locking, and one lockfree.
+Everything will be written in C++.

 ## Background